-- If art above eye level is behind glass or has a sheen, the art light(s) can be positioned to manipulate reflection away from normal viewing angles.
+- If art above eye level is behind glass or has a reflective sheen, the art light(s) can be positioned to manipulate reflection away from normal viewing angles.

 - If the desired art lighting effect is “maximum art impact”, consider using a Sharp Focus Framing Projector that delivers light precisely shaped to follow the contour of art.